Language-Research-Technology/ldaca-website/content/about/principles.md

 <br>

-The Australian Research Data Commons ([ARDC](https://ardc.edu.au/)) supports FAIR data practices and initiatives that make data and related research outputs FAIR.
-At the same time, the ARDC acknowledges that the implementation of the principles will look different across disciplines and will need discipline-specific approaches and standards.
+The Australian Research Data Commons ([ARDC](https://ardc.edu.au/)) and LDaCA support FAIR data practices and initiatives that make data and related research outputs FAIR.
+At the same time, the ARDC and LDaCA acknowledge that the implementation of the principles will look different across disciplines and will need discipline-specific approaches and standards.

 <br>